 From your notes, you will be able to identify educational content to send your customer that relates to their needs and interests.

-You might have even already provided them with the content they need during the meeting and that works, too!
+You might have already provided them with the content they need during the meeting, which works, too!

 Step 5: Follow-up & Close the Sale